Office Frequently Asked Questions

 your files offline.

-Customers with an active Office 365 Home subscription receive an additional 20 GB of OneDrive storage per user, up to 5 users.
-An Office 365 Home subscriber can share their subscription benefits with up to four members of their household, and each member who is added to the subscription receives an additional 20 GB OneDrive storage, for a total of 27 GB of storage, plus installs against available ones.
+Customers with an active Office 365 Home subscription receive an additional 1 TB of OneDrive storage per user, up to 5 users.
+An Office 365 Home subscriber can share their subscription benefits with up to four members of their household, and each member who is added to the subscription receives an additional 1 TB OneDrive storage plus installs against available ones.
 Additional storage is not available during trial periods.

-Customers with an active Office 365 Personal or Office 365 University subscription receive an additional 20 GB of OneDrive storage, in addition to any free or paid OneDrive allowances.
-This additional 20 GB of OneDrive storage is applied to the OneDrive account that is linked to the Microsoft account that was used to set up the Office 365 subscription.
+Customers with an active Office 365 Personal or Office 365 University subscription receive an additional 1 TB of OneDrive storage, in addition to any free or paid OneDrive allowances.
+This additional 1 TB of OneDrive storage is applied to the OneDrive account that is linked to the Microsoft account that was used to set up the Office 365 subscription.
 Sign in to Office with this Microsoft account to access your additional storage with OneDrive.

 Customers with an active Office 365 Home subscription can share their subscription benefits with up to four other members of their household (total of 5 users per subscription).
-Just like the main subscription holder, the other members of the household sharing an Office 365 Home subscription can enjoy the additional 20 GB of OneDrive storage for a total of 27 GB.
+Just like the main subscription holder, the other members of the household sharing an Office 365 Home subscription can enjoy the additional 1 TB of OneDrive storage.
 To use OneDrive they need to download a OneDrive desktop app

 and sign in to Office using their personal Microsoft account, or they can visit OneDrive.com and sign in using their personal Microsoft account.